f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

     .1.3.6.1.2.1.1.9.1.2.2	.1.3.6.1.2.1.31	OID	10.255.0.148:161

 ------------
-SNMP ifIndex
+SNMP ifXIndex
 ------------

-You can poll the following SNMP OID to get detailed interface stats for each physical port on the BX100 blades and also for Link Aggregation Groups that have been configured.
-Note that you will only see interfaces and LAG's that are configured within the chassis partition you are monitoring.
-You will not have visibility into other chassis partition interfaces of LAG's unless you poll them directly.
+You can poll the following SNMP OID to get detailed interface stats for each physical port on the rSeries appliances and also for Link Aggregation Groups that have been configured.

 **NOTE: Stats for LAG interfaces are not currently populated.**